 - Special Tools: Heavy Duty 3 Quart Pot, Candy Thermometer (I suggest this one or this one), Wooden Spoon, Pastry Brush, Silicone Baking Mat, Caramel Apple Sticks

 - Caramel Candies: Follow step 3 in this recipe.
 Then without stirring, cook the mixture until it reaches 245°F (118°C).
 Immediately remove from heat, then stir in the vanilla.
-Then follow steps 5 and 6 in my soft sea salt vanilla caramels recipe.
+Then follow steps 5 and 6 in my soft caramel candies recipe.

 - Double Batch: I don’t recommend halving, doubling, or tripling candy recipes, especially this caramel.
 Increasing or decreasing the quantity may work for baking, but the extra or decreased volume could prevent the candy from cooking properly.
 Make separate batches instead.